 Effective January 1, 2025, the mileage reimbursement rate for round trips of 200 miles or less increased from $0.67 per mile to $0.70 per mile.
 The mileage rate for round trips exceeding 200 miles will remain at $0.53 per mile.

-Procedures states, Fleet Services must provide a certification that no vehicle was available if Blacksburg campus is traveler’s base point.
-If a state contract Enterprise vehicle is unavailable in the area of your travel, and you are requesting the higher mileage rate for reimbursement, then documentation of that must be presented with your reimbursement request submission."
+Procedure states that, Fleet Services must provide a certification that no vehicle was available if Blacksburg campus is the traveler’s base point.
+If a state contract Enterprise vehicle is unavailable in the area of your travel, and you are requesting the higher mileage rate for reimbursement, then documentation of that must be presented with your reimbursement request submission.

 Please review topics related to fleet services procedures in case of emergency.